Apply for Services

 Apply for Services Through the Correct Office

 Since UNT, UNT Dallas, and the UNT Health Science Center are separate campuses and have their own disability service support staff, you must apply for services at each campus where you are enrolled.
-The UNT Denton ODA does not make accommodation recommendations for classes held at UNT Dallas or the UNT Health Science Center and has no supervisory role over these offices.
-If you need accommodations for classes held at the UNT Dallas campus, go to Accommodations at UNT Dallas.
-For accommodations at the UNT Health Science Center, go to UNT Health Science Center in Fort Worth.
+The UNT Denton ODA does not make recommendations for classes held at UNT Dallas or the UNT Health Science Center and has no supervisory role over these offices.
+If you need services for classes held at the UNT Dallas campus, go to Services at UNT Dallas.
+For reasonable accommodations at the UNT Health Science Center, go to UNT Health Science Center in Fort Worth.

 How to Apply for Services

 For documentation requirements by disability, including learning, emotional, and physical disabilities, see those pages on this website.